stocker88/nextjswebsite/_posts/ai-advisor.md

 ---
-title: 'Choose your Stocks To Buy AI over Email Newsletters and Whatsapp Trading Gurus'
+title: 'This AI Investing App beats Email Newsletters and Whatsapp Channels'
 excerpt: 'Have you ever wondered how financial gurus get paid?
 Do you know why Newsletters are overrated?'
 seoExcerpt: 'Have you ever wondered how financial gurus get paid?
 Do you know why Newsletters are overrated?'
 coverImage: '/assets/blog/ai-advisor/ai-advisor.jpg'